pclabaut/SolvHybrid/README.md

 Where the TI2 is conducted, same as TI_surface

 # Credits
 This package relies on AMBER17, the GAL17 forcefield and cm5pack and some part of the code were re-used from http://ambermd.org/tutorials/advanced/tutorial9/#overview.
-You are welcome to use it but please aknowledge its usage by properly citing them and the article associated to this work: XXX
+You are welcome to use it but please aknowledge its usage by properly citing them and the article associated to this work: Clabaut, P.; Schweitzer, B.; Götz, A. W.; Michel, C.; Steinmann, S. N. Solvation Free Energies and Adsorption Energies at the Metal/Water Interface from Hybrid QM-MM Simulations.
+J. Chem.
+Theory Comput.
+2020. https://doi.org/10.1021/acs.jctc.0c00632.